publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ### Code reusability

 1. How long would it take a team of two developers to extract to make the code configurable such that it could be deployed for a different organization?
-2. What languages are used in your project?
+2. which programming languages are used in your project?

 ### Reuse potential